Warehousing 6 min read

 If the temperature varies, the product may become unsafe for consumption.
 Or it may also lose its effectiveness.
 Let’s take a look at the best cold storage warehouse practices to keep the right temperature, equipment functioning, employees healthy, and products safe for consumption and use.

 The most important warehouse practice is to control the temperature in each part of the warehouse.
-For example, frozen products must be kept frozen while refrigerated products must be kept refrigerated.
+For example, frozen products must be kept frozen, while refrigerated products must be kept refrigerated.
 The flow of energy must be controlled to prevent its movement from high-temperature areas to lower-temperature.
 This is imperative to ensure all products are kept in the right temperature zone.

 In the home, the temperature is maintained through doors and walls.
-But this method is not useful in a cold storage warehouse where new customers are constantly coming on board, new products are entering, and the warehouse needs to routinely configure.
+But this method is not useful in a cold storage warehouse where new customers are constantly coming on board, new products are entering, and the warehouse needs to configure routinely.
 For instance, the right temperature for ice cream is -10 degrees F, dairy products are 34 degrees F, and vegetables can be stored at 55 degrees F.

 So, the best solution for cold storage warehouses is insulated curtain walls.
 These are plastic modular curtains that can be deployed to separate warehouse areas into separate temperature areas.
 They are effective and can create a temperature separation ranging between 15 degrees F to 40 degrees F.